 The DDB credits may be used to cover the cost of the post-65 coverage.
 Depending on the cost of the coverage, the DDB credits may cover the full cost of the coverage and even leave you with a surplus of credits or you may have to pay the difference between the cost of coverage and the amount of credits you receive.

-It is likely, the retiree may be 65 years of age or older while the spouse is younger than age 65 or vice versa.
+It is likely that the retiree may be 65 years of age or older while the spouse is younger than age 65 or vice versa.
 Listed below are the possible scenarios and the impact on coverage.

 Spouses/Domestic Partners under Age 62

-A University contribution is not provided to the spouse/domestic partner is not at least age 62.
+A University contribution is not provided to the spouse/domestic partner if they are at least age 62.
 They are eligible for access to group coverage but they are responsible for the full cost of that coverage.

 Retiree is 65 or Older and the Spouse/Domestic Partner is between 62 and 65